 Can VirtualBox get viruses?

 Yes.
 The VM can also get infected with viruses if you run potentially harmful applications without antivirus protection installed on your system.
-Though, under normal circumstances no malware from the VM will break in to the host or vice versa.
-There are some advanced malware that do have the ability to travel either sides of VirtualBox, but these malware are not commonly found.
+Though, under normal circumstances, no malware from the VM will break into the host or vice versa.
+There is some rare yet advanced malware that can travel either side of VirtualBox.

 How do I check a VM virus?